Medical Student Elective Rotation

 The importance of the role of a multidisciplinary team is reinforced as students spend time with social workers and mental health advocates, representatives from the Columbus Division of Police Special Victims Bureau, Franklin County Children Services and the Franklin County Prosecutor's Office.

-In addition, students will have the opportunity to observe various child abuse and neglect prevention efforts, including home visitation of high-risk families.
+In addition, students will have the opportunity to observe various child abuse and neglect prevention efforts.
 They will also gain experience in addressing chronic social problems associated with child maltreatment.

-Lastly, students will have opportunities to learn about domestic violence and the co-occurrence of child abuse or neglect and domestic violence from the staff of The Center for Family Safety and Healing, as well as domestic violence victim advocates from CHOICES for Victims of Domestic Violence.
-In addition to learning through the above clinical experiences, students will be provided with a library of pertinent child abuse and neglect literature and will have daily teaching sessions with faculty based on these readings.
-Students will also be expected to design and complete an independent research project over the course of the month with guidance from our faculty.
+Lastly, students will have opportunities to learn about domestic violence and the co-occurrence of child abuse or neglect and domestic violence from the staff of The Center for Family Safety and Healing.
+In addition to learning through the above clinical experiences, students will be provided with a library of pertinent child abuse and neglect literature and will have teaching sessions with faculty based on these readings.
+Students will also be expected to give a brief presentation on a topic in child maltreatment with guidance from our faculty.

 Pediatrics, Medicine/Pediatrics Resident Rotations: